 Types of Bluetooth Dongles

-While the focus here is primarily on USB Bluetooth dongles for Linux, it’s worth noting the main categories:
+While the focus here is primarily on USB Bluetooth dongles for Linux, it’s the main categories:

 - USB Dongles: These are the most common and versatile.
 They plug into any available USB port and come in various sizes, from tiny “nano” adapters that barely protrude to larger ones with external antennas for extended range.
 Most often, when we talk about a Bluetooth dongle for Linux, we’re referring to these.